 In addition to the keynote address, we will continue our tradition of presenting the Thurgood Marshall Award of Merit to Arizonans whose actions have demonstrated an outstanding commitment to making the Phoenix community, the State of Arizona, and the world better.

-This luminary has dedicated his life to the principles of justice, equality and excellence that remain fundamental tenets of Justice Marshall's legacy.
+This luminary has dedicated her life to the principles of justice, equality and excellence that remain fundamental tenets of Justice Marshall's legacy.

 Kennedy was re-elected to the Corporation Commission in 2018 on a platform of restoring integrity to the Commission, lowering unjustified utility rate increases, and creating more solar and renewable energy in Arizona, especially roof top solar.